hydrodynamicstability/Perspectives-on-Applied-Statistics/index.md

 A. S. C. Ehrenberg and J. A. Bound, 1993:  Predictability and prediction.  *Journal of the Royal Statistical Society*, Series A, 156:  167-206.

+W. Feller, 1970:  *An Introduction to Probability Theory and Its Applications*, revised third edition (New York:  Wiley), Introduction (pp. 1-6).

 D. A. Freedman, 1999:  From association to causation:  some remarks on the history of statistics.  *Statistical Science*, 14:  243-258.

 J. H. Friedman, 2001: The role of statistics in the data revolution? *International Statistical Review*, 69: 5-10.